Felix Jäger

 Who is more committed?
 Civic engagement and policy prioritization among immigration supporters and opponents (with Marc Helbling, and Rahsaan Maxwell; under review)

-Can emotions explain how threat rhetoric shapes preferences for freedom versus security? (with Sandra Morgenstern)
+Can emotions explain how threat rhetoric shapes preferences for freedom versus security? (with Sandra Morgenstern; under review)

 Support for Civil Liberties under Affective Polarization